Giancarlo Stanton Player Props: Yankees vs. Mets

-Giancarlo Stanton, with a slugging percentage of .424 in his past 10 games -- including two home runs -- will be in action for the New York Yankees versus the New York Mets, with Max Scherzer on the hill, June 13 at 7:10 PM ET.
+After going 1-for-4 with a home run and an RBI in his last game, Giancarlo Stanton and the New York Yankees take on the New York Mets (who will start Justin Verlander) at 7:10 PM ET on Wednesday.

-He had a hitless showing in his most recent game (0-for-1) against the Red Sox.
+He notched a home run while going 1-for-4 in his previous game against the Mets.

 Giancarlo Stanton Game Info & Props vs. the Mets